mui/mui-x/packages/x-codemod/README.md

 A combination of all important transformers for migrating v7 to v8.
 ⚠️ This codemod should be run only once.
-It runs codemods for both Data Grid and Date and Time Pickers packages.
+It runs codemods for all MUI X packages (Data Grid, Date and Time Pickers, Tree View, and Charts).
 To run codemods for a specific package, refer to the respective section.

 ```bash